bravo1goingdark/ucfp/crates/ufp_semantic/doc/ufp_semantic.md

 }
 ```

-If the ONNX model is missing, the call will emit a console warning and fall back to the deterministic
+If the ONNX model or tokenizer is missing and no download URL is configured, the call returns
-stub so the API surface remains the same.
+`SemanticError::ModelNotFound`/`TokenizerMissing`.
+Configure `model_url` + `tokenizer_url` or switch
+to the `"fast"` tier/mode whenever you want the deterministic stub instead of full inference.

 ### Running the example